Introducing a Static Site Blog with Pelican

 I won’t rehash all the options here.
 What I will point out are some things I had to figure out on my own.

-Pelican supports “themes” or different looks and feels for your site.
+Pelican supports “themes” or different looks and feels for a site.
 There are some examples on the Pelican Themes site.

 Out of the box, Pelican will generate a servicable site with a few configuration options.

-To change the look of your site, you can choose a pre-built theme or build your own.
+To change the look of my site, I could choose a pre-built theme or build my own.

-To choose a pre-built theme, you install it with the pelican-themes
+I played around with some pre-built themes.
+To choose a pre-built theme, I installed it with the pelican-themes

 command.

-Then you can simply set the name of an installed theme in your pelicanconf.py file.
+Then I could simply set the name of an installed theme in my pelicanconf.py file.

 THEME = “/path/to/theme”

-- Use the simple theme to start.
-You can find it in the site-packages directory of where you installed Pelican or you can download it from Github
+- I used the simple theme to start.
+It is in the site-packages directory of where I installed Pelican but I could download it from Github

-- It is a very well organized project.
-Everything inherits from the base.html template so you can customize the whole site by editing one file.
+- The simple theme is a very well organized project.
+Everything inherits from the base.html template so I found I can customize the whole site by editing one file.

-- It generates a pure and plain (no CSS or inline styles) HTML semantic site with some navigation and basic elements.
+- The simple theme generates a pure and plain (no CSS or inline styles) HTML semantic site with some navigation and basic elements.

-- Then copy the simple templates somewhere and edit away.
+- Then I found I could copy the simple templates somewhere and edit away.

 I was interested in using an out of the box style sheet so this was perfect.
 I didn’t want to do a bunch of custom styling.